tkurze/exchangelib/docs/index.md

     for o in i.deleted_occurrences:
         print(o)

 # All occurrences expanded.
-The recurrence will span over 4 iterations of a 3-week period
+The recurrence will span over 4 iterations of a
+# 3-week period.
-for i in a.calendar.view(start=start, end=start + datetime.timedelta(days=4*3*7)):
+for i in a.calendar.view(
+        start=start, end=start + datetime.timedelta(days=4*3*7)
+):
     print(i.subject, i.start, i.end)

-# 'modified_occurrences' and 'deleted_occurrences' of master items are read-only fields.
-To
+# 'modified_occurrences' and 'deleted_occurrences' of master items are read-only
-# delete or modify an occurrence, you must use 'view()' to fetch the occurrence and modify or
+# fields.
+To delete or modify an occurrence, you must use 'view()' to fetch the
-# delete it:
+# occurrence and modify or delete it:
-for occurrence in a.calendar.view(start=start, end=start + datetime.timedelta(days=4*3*7)):
+for occurrence in a.calendar.view(
+        start=start, end=start + datetime.timedelta(days=4*3*7)
+):
     # Delete or update random occurrences.
-This will affect 'modified_occurrences' and
+This will affect
-    # 'deleted_occurrences' of the master item.
+    # 'modified_occurrences' and  'deleted_occurrences' of the master item.
     if occurrence.start.milliseconds % 2:
-        # We receive timestamps as UTC but want to write them back as local timezone
+        # We receive timestamps as UTC but want to write back as local timezone
         occurrence.start = occurrence.start.astimezone(a.default_timezone)
         occurrence.start += datetime.timedelta(minutes=30)
         occurrence.end = occurrence.end.astimezone(a.default_timezone)